Center-for-Health-Data-Science/pdbcraft/README.md

 **pdbcraft** is a lightweight Python package for parsing and manipulating PDB and PDBx/MMCIF files.

-**pdbcraft** has no external dependencies and stores data in simple data structures (nested dictionaries) that can be easily modified with external tools if needed.
+**pdbcraft** has no external dependencies and stores data in simple data structures (nested dictionaries) that can be easily modified with external tools.

 With **pdbcraft**, you can: